-San Juan Island EMS and Medevac honors the decision that you make regarding your healthcare choice, especially those pertaining to end-of-life care and directives.
-Use of the POLST form allows for clear communication and direction to responding EMS and Medevac crews as to your expressed wishes that we can then follow when you are not able to speak for yourself.
+San Juan Island EMS honors the decision that you make regarding your healthcare choice, especially those pertaining to end-of-life care and directives.
+Use of the POLST form allows for clear communication and direction to responding EMS crews as to your expressed wishes that we can then follow when you are not able to speak for yourself.

 POLST Form FAQs

 The Physician Orders for Life-Sustaining Treatment (POLST) form represents a way of summarizing wishes of an individual regarding life-sustaining treatment.
 The form is intended for any individual with an advanced life-limiting illness.

 - It is portable from one care setting to another.

 - It translates wishes of an individual into actual physician orders.

 The attending physician, nurse practitioner or PA-C should complete the document with the patient.
 The attending physician, ARNP or PA-C must sign the form and assume full responsibility for its accuracy.

 The POLST form facilitates the process of translating end-of-life discussions with patients into actual treatment decisions, and provides security for the individual and physician that the expressed wishes will be carried out.
 There is no other form that streamlines the process in this way.

 In a health care facility, the form should be the first document in the clinical record.
 It should be recognized as a set of physician orders, to be implemented as any physicians orders would.
 In a non-institutionalized setting (such as a home), the bright green form should be located in a prominent location.
 It will be recognized by emergency personnel as orders to be followed.